InterChadz/awesomewasm-2024/README.md

 Currently we are using a forked version of Cosmopark to run this locally.
 The forks will be available under the InterChadz organization on GitHub.

+You can find details on how to run all the prerequisites and the code itself locally in the README files of the respective folders: `cosmwasm` and `frontend`.

 ## Flow

 ![flow](flow.png)